-Michael Miller is regularly called on to help clients overcome complex litigation challenges in both federal and state courts and in regulatory proceedings.
-His practice includes all aspects of complex financial services, antitrust, privacy, and commercial litigation, and he also is frequently consulted on related regulatory matters.
-Mr. Miller is the chair of the firm’s New York Litigation Department.
+Michael is regularly called on to help clients overcome complex challenges in both federal and state courts and in regulatory proceedings.
+His practice includes all aspects of complex financial services, antitrust, privacy, and commercial litigation, and he also is frequently consulted on related regulatory matters and in merger control proceedings in a variety of jurisdictions.

-Mr. Miller is currently Vice Chair of the Insurance and Financial Services Committee of the ABA Antitrust Section and was formerly a member of the Section’s Long Range Planning Committee, chair of the Section’s Corporate Counseling Committee, and editor of The Antitrust Counselor.
+Michael was formerly a member of the ABA Antitrust Section’s Long Range Planning Committee, chair of the Section’s Corporate Counseling Committee, Vice Chair of the Insurance and Financial Services Committee and editor of The Antitrust Counselor.
 He speaks and writes frequently on a range of litigation, competition, and privacy law matters.
-Mr. Miller is recommended by Legal 500 and Best Lawyers in America.
+Michael is recommended by Legal 500 and Best Lawyers in America.

-Mr. Miller graduated magna cum laude, with honors, from Brown University.
+Michael graduated magna cum laude, with honors, from Brown University.
 He is a member of Phi Beta Kappa and received a Randolph G. Rouse Prize in Economics and the Taubman Prize in Public Policy while at Brown.
 During law school, he was the articles editor of the California Law Review and was elected to the Order of the Coif.
-Mr. Miller has a Post-Graduate Diploma in EC Competition Law from King’s College London.
-Mr. Miller clerked on the Ninth Circuit for Judge David R. Thompson.Show More
+Michael has a Post-Graduate Diploma in EC Competition Law from King’s College London.
+He also clerked on the Ninth Circuit for Judge David R. Thompson.Show More

 (E.D.N.Y.).
 Representing a major financial institution in federal antitrust class and individual actions alleging that the payment card practices of the defendant card networks and financial institutions constitute an unreasonable restraint of trade and illegal monopolization.
 This is likely the largest private antitrust case ever brought.
 (Ongoing)